-These keto waffles are not the usual American style waffle, which are light and fluffy like pancakes.
-I wanted more hefty waffles, resembling the ones we had in Amsterdam, which are funnily enough not the Dutch waffles but the Brussels waffles.
-I’m not complaining, I love both.
-But yeah, waffles aren’t supposed to be fluffy.
-Leave that to pancakes!
+These gluten-free & keto protein waffles are not the usual American style waffle, light and fluffy like pancakes.
+These are proper hefty and crispy waffles, like the ones you have in Amsterdam, which are funnily enough not Dutch waffles but Brussels waffles.
+Matters not, I love both.

-Some keto and low-carb waffle recipes out there require a second step to “crisp” them up.
-I can’t imagine going through the work of removing a sad and limp waffle from the waffle maker and them popping it in a toaster, or even in the oven, for a couple of minutes to bring it to life before I can enjoy.
-Like, seriously?
-No. That’s enough delayed gratification.
+Oh, have you seen keto waffle recipes that require a second step to “crisp” them up?
+Can you imagine removing a sad and limp waffle from the waffle maker and them popping it in a toaster to bring it to life before you can enjoy?
+No!

 The LikeHotKeto waffles just take easy to find ingredients that you can get in any supermarket – no xanthan gum or psyllium husk needed for the batter!

 Almond flour and whey protein – If you are familiar with my recipes you must have noticed that I rarely use just one flour for the structure of any baked item.
 There isn’t, unfortunately, one keto flour as magical as wheat flour, that which turns everything – even plain water – into a bakeable dough.

 Combining more than one keto flour in most of my recipes isn’t something that I do to complicate things, but for two important reasons: To perfect the texture and improve nutrition.
 Almond flour is excellent for keto baking, but consuming it in huge amounts might not be ideal.

 The vanilla whey protein I used for these keto waffles is naturally sweetened with stevia, and it’s less sweet than most whey protein brands that use sucralose.
 If in doubt, just try a little bit of the batter, or make a mini first waffle to see if it’s sweet enough for your taste.